Skip to main content

 Efficient

-Systematic sampling requires less time and resources to obtain a sample than many other methods.
-This allows researchers to get the samples they need in a cost-effective way and under greater time constraints than might otherwise be possible.
+Systematic sampling requires less time and fewer resources to obtain a sample than many other methods.
+Researchers can get the samples they need cost-effectively and under tighter time constraints than might otherwise be possible.

 Less variability

 Systematic sampling often results in less variability than other sampling methods.
-When the data are relatively homogeneous, the nature of the sampling ensures an even representation of the population.
+When the data is relatively homogeneous, the nature of the sampling ensures an even representation of the population.

 Easy to implement

-Systematic sampling is easy to use and doesn't require specialized knowledge or software or a complete list of the population to be surveyed.
-This increases accessibility to the method and can reduce the chance of error.
+Systematic sampling is easy to use and doesn’t require specialized knowledge or software.
+This makes the method accessible and can reduce the chance of error.

 Disadvantages of using systematic sampling